Should I do my conveyancing online?

 What level of support do I need?

 One factor you need to consider before choosing the online or high street route is how you prefer to communicate.
-Are you comfortable with interacting digitally on your computer, smartphone or tablet?
+Are you comfortable with interacting digitally on your computer, smartphone or tablet and by telephone?
 Do you feel safer when you have face-to-face contact?
 Many online conveyancers operate a call centre-type approach.
 On the plus side, you can often contact them outside normal office hours and have an online system for progressing your case from the comfort of your own home.
 On the downside, you are unlikely to be given a single contact to deal with.

 Conversely, if you use a local firm you will be able to pop into the office and check on progress or apply the pressure in person if things are taking too long.
 You are more likely to be assigned to an individual conveyancer or solicitor, but they may have strict 9-5 opening hours.